privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

   * Separate contextual request payloads for each participating seller.

   * One Protected Audience request payload for all component-level sellers.
-This payload is encrypted and padded by the browser, so that it’s the same size across all users and auctions.
+This payload is encrypted and padded by the browser/app, so that it’s the same size across all users and auctions.

 * The top-level seller server orchestrates unified requests in parallel for each component-level seller partner.
 The unified request payload includes the contextual request payload and the encrypted Protected Audience payload **meant